wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Why is that any more useful than a regular callback?

-That is useful becaue let's say we wanted to make multiple pizzas one after the other, and we have an oven that can only cook one at at time.
+That is useful because let's say we wanted to make multiple pizzas one after the other, and we have an oven that can only cook one at at time.

 Delete our `canadianPizza` and `pepperoniPizza` declaration code and everything below it in the script tag and just leave the line below